vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

     Improvement: Learn to use GitHub issues
         That might be a better way to handle this to-do list :)

+    Improvement: Navbar code is a M E S S
+        So the navbar works... technically.
+It's
+        a total mess, not AT ALL modular, and this thing of having a separate image for every navbar state will not scale well.
+        Especially when we want to highlight chapters on hover.

+        Actually, if we render each chapter link as a different image, it might be waaaay easier to deal with the navigation, and the clicking.
+        Prolly should have thought of that in the first place -_-.
+Live and learn I guess.

+    Improvement: Navbar JSON
+        Maybe we in each chapter, we can directly include a navbar object that has an ordered list of elements.
+Each element should have:
+            - basicImage
+            - optional hoverImage
+            - optional hoverText (the thing that shows up by the cursor)
+            - optional linkOnClick
+            - description

+        This will have to be included separately for each chapter, but actually that might be a feature, not a bug.
+It takes away ambiguity and allows us to be more flexible chapter to chapter

+        omg someday wouldn't it be cute if the objects reacted to clicks with a small shrink or something?

 TO DISCUSS